Trauma Sensitive Yoga Training

 Open to qualified yoga teachers and trainees from any school of yoga.

-Attend any of the live integration zoom calls throughout the year - included in the course fee.
+Ongoing access to live integration zoom calls included in the course fee.

 This is the course I wish I'd had when I started working with trauma.
 It is a culmination of years of experience and draws on all of my training from the world's leading trauma specialists, researchers, psychiatrists, yoga therapists, doctors and neurologists.